redyjq/occam/README.md

     python upload_daemon.py

-Might make this a cron job later.
+It might be useful to set this up as a cron job.